cbpark-nota/cbpark-nota/docs/_sources/compatibility_range_of_benchmark.rst.txt

 Benchmark
 =========

-You can measure the actual performance on the devices listed below without the need to purchase or install the device.
+You can easily measure the hardware performance of your model using the benchmarking feature in LaunchX.
+The benchmarking results can serve as a criterion for choosing the base model before training your AI model and help you select the best device optimized for your model.

 Supported Hardware
 ------------------